Critical Cinema Lab

 Screening series

-Critical Cinema Lab organizes the film screening & discussion series OTHER/CINEMA.
-OTHER/CINEMA deals with the theme of Other from a variety of perspectives, relating to marginalized themes, topics, forms or distribution markets.
+Critical Cinema Lab organized three editions of the film screening & discussion series OTHER/CINEMA between 2017 and 2020.
+OTHER/CINEMA dealt with the theme of Other from a variety of perspectives, relating to marginalized themes, topics, forms or distribution markets.
 The series explores the ways films can connect to the acute debates by inviting different artists, specialists and active members of society to watch films and share a space for discussion, by talking and listening to others.

 Picture